 In closing, perception is everything when decisions of such objective magnitude (like Hall of Fame selection) are left to human institutions.
 It is my opinion that if these two players were up for election this year, Pedroia would float upwards, while Kinsler would be a close call to hit the minimum 5% required to stay on the ballot.

-The question posed here, is that with the ever changing BBWAA electorate continuing to evolve towards a more analytical approach, would these two players be looked at for their similarities?
-Would these issues of subjective narrative play as much of a role as they have in the past, and do now to a lesser extent?
+The question posed here: with the ever-changing BBWAA electorate evolving toward a more analytical approach, would these two players be looked at for their similarities?
+Would these subjective narratives play as much of a role as they have in the past, and—to a lesser extent—as they do now?